keithledgerwood/WICLab-guide/v2/03-o365-integration.md

 ## Challenge 2: Conclusion

 Congratulations!
-You have successfully onboarded Microsoft Office into your Okta environment.
+You have successfully integrated Microsoft Office into your Okta environment.
 Now your users will be able to enjoy a great Single Sign-On experience, not to mention quicker access with the help of Lifecycle Management.
-If Microsoft was that easy, imagine how quick and easy it will be to integrate the rest of your application ecosystem!
+Considering how easy it was to integrate Microsoft Office 365, imagine how quick and easy it will be to integrate the rest of your application ecosystem!